CupCupRay/IERG6130/README.md

 ![A simplified jamming attack model](framework_model.PNG)

-- States: different channels
+- States: different channels.

-- Actions: switch the channels
+- Actions: switch the channels, whether send the packet or not.

+- Reward: if the agent sent the packet and receive the ACK signal from receiver, reward = 1; if the agent sent the packet but no ACK signal received, reward = -1; otherwise, reward = 0.

+- Done: if all the packets are successfully sent by the agent and successfully received by the agent